 "I just don't understand," Rachel exclaims, throwing her hands up in the air.
 "Whom are you so interested in that you'd agree to some awful date for an equally awful television show?"
 Rachel wants to know, crossing her arms under her breasts.

 "You've never even seen the show, Rach.
 It could be really good," Quinn reasons, side-stepping the question.

-"It's on MTV," she scoffs, rolling her eyes.
+"It's on MTV," Rachel scoffs, rolling her eyes.
 "How good can it really be?
-And anyway, you deserve so much better than any boy who needs some dream date on a cheap dating show to impress him," Rachel insists, and her eyes are sparkling with endearing sincerity in that way that they always do in moments like this.
+And anyway, you deserve so much better than any boy who needs some dream date on a cheap dating show to impress him," she insists, and her eyes are sparkling with endearing sincerity in that way that they always do in moments like this.
 "You're going to Yale in a few weeks, and," Rachel pauses, offering a small smile that seems just a little bit sad to Quinn, "and you'll meet new people, and you said that you didn't want any anchors from your past weighing you down," she reminds Quinn in an adamant tone.
 "What changed?"

-Quinn sighs, "I changed.
-Life is too short," she reasons, thinking of her accident, and regretting that she mentioned it the moment that she sees the pain flash in Rachel's eyes.
+Quinn sighs.
+"I changed.
+Life is too short," she reasons, thinking of her accident and regretting that she mentioned it the moment that she sees the pain flash in Rachel's eyes.

 Rachel swallows heavily, glancing away.
 "I just think you should wait," she admits quietly.

 "I'm tired of waiting," Quinn says honestly, and she squashes the urge to remind Rachel that she failed to take Quinn's advice to wait on more than one occasion.
 "I want to do this, Rachel, and I'd really love it if you would support me."

 Rachel stares at Quinn for a long moment, pursing her lips thoughtfully.
 "Why exactly do you need me to be involved in this again?" she asks warily.